Source: ABCA, Skills and Drills

 - Calls the base the fielder should throw to (e.g., “Two, “Four”).
 He shouldn’t call “Cut”, because whether the ball needs to be cut, or not, is the responsibility of the infielder call man.

 The Second Call Man (Infielder)

-- If the second call man makes no sound at all, he wants the ball to travel through to the base without being cut-off.
+- If the second call man just calls the base number that he is on without saying “Cut”, he wants the ball to travel through to the base without being cut-off.

 - If there is no play at the initial base but there is a play at another base or home, the second call man yells “Cut” and the base number (e.g., “Cut 2”, “Cut 4”).